Vishapakar: Recent archaeological research: Gurzadyan and Bobokhyan, 2025

-Date
+Dating

-Determining how old Vishaps are is particularly difficult.
+Determining how old vishaps are is particularly difficult.
 The monuments are placed away from neighborhoods, whose radiocarbon analysis of the organic residues would enable them to determine the approximate age.

-On the giant Yurt's premiere Vishap that was found, there was images of the cross and Armenian letters dated from the 13th century.
-The position of the cross and the writings show that in the 13th century, the Vishap was still in the upright position.
-In 1963, in the Garni area a Vishap was excavated, which had an inscription of Argishti I of Urartu (8th century BC).
+On the premiere vishap that was found, there were images of the cross and Armenian letters dated from the 13th century.
+The position of the cross and the writings show that in the 13th century, the vishap was still in the upright position.
+In 1963, a vishap which had an inscription of Argishti I of Urartu (8th century BC) was excavated in the Garni area.

 Comparison has been made with the megaliths found in the North Caucasus and Europe.
 There are also similarities with monuments found in northern Mongolia.